natecostello/van_two_point_oh/blog/2021-12-31-wall-panels/wall-panels.md

 	# if attribution is needed
 	# source: [vecteezy]
 	# url: url
-tldr: "We designed and installed custom upholstered wall panels and panel stiffeners in our van, including fans and light switches."
+tldr: "We designed and installed wall panels, made from expanded PVC sheet and upholstered with neoprene and marine vinyl.
+These panels are supported by and fastened to custom brackets, stiffening panels, and L-track."
 ---
-**TLDR: We designed and installed custom upholstered wall panels and panel stiffeners in our van, including fans and light switches.**
+**TLDR: We designed and installed wall panels, made from expanded PVC sheet and upholstered with neoprene and marine vinyl.
+These panels are supported by and fastened to custom brackets, stiffening panels, and L-track.**

 ## Jargon